Blackcurant1999/brand-portfolio/README.md

 # brand-portfolio
-Creative Brand Naming Portfolio by Artjoms Sevcuks
+Creative Brand Naming Portfolio by A.S.
+Creative